lukso-network/LIPs/LSPs/LSP-22-TransferRestriction.md

 ## Abstract

 This standard defines an interface for smart contracts, mainly assets and vaults, to disable or restrict their transferability to certain Universal Profiles or bind them to another asset.
-It has built-in consent for the receiver via [LSP14](./LSP-14-Ownable2Step.md) and can house information about the restriction type, allowed kind of interactions, and current status.
+It has built-in consent for the receiver via [LSP14] and can house information about the restriction type, allowed kind of interactions, and current status.

+The consens should be interrelated with token hooks of [LSP1] in later stages.
+So far there is no specific plan for this feature as I seek for feedback on how to integrate such.

 The inspiration mainly comes from the ideas of
 - [ERC-5192] locking,